-At the end of the most recently completed financial year, Equinox Gold had a total of 3,405 employees and 4,323 contractors (including employees and contractors of GGM on a 100% basis).
+At the end of the most recently completed financial year, Equinox Gold had a total of 3,692 employees and 4,384 contractors (including employees and contractors of GGM on a 100% basis).
 No management functions of Equinox Gold are performed to any substantial degree by a person other than the directors or executive officers of Equinox Gold.
-Equinox Gold is committed to hiring locally and the majority of employees and contractors at each of its operations come from local communities.
+Equinox Gold is committed to hiring locally and the majority of employees and contractors at each of its operations come from local communities The Company has engaged external advisers to develop an enterprise-wide diversity strategy.
+As part of this process human resources leaders at each of Equinox Gold's sites have participated in workshops to better understand their site-specific challenges and initiatives already in place.